-The Trust has evaluated its December 31, 2020 consolidated special-purpose financial statements for subsequent events through February 16, 2021, the date the consolidated special-purpose financial statements were available to be issued.
-Except as described in Note 6, the Trust is not aware of any subsequent events which would require recognition or disclosure in the consolidated special-purpose financial statements.
+The Trust has evaluated its December 31, 2021 consolidated special-purpose financial statements for subsequent events through February 25, 2022, the date the consolidated special-purpose financial statements were available to be issued.
+The Trust is not aware of any subsequent events which would require recognition or disclosure in the consolidated special-purpose financial statements.